 A second album is about the RF-84F Thunderflash, the reconnaissance variant of the Thunderstreak.
 This aircraft served with many NATO air forces; we have a category for each one of them.

-A seperate album is on PRESERVED AIRCRAFT: preserved in museums all over Europe, the USA and the rest of the world, but we also present a gallery on “exhibits“: airframes used in traveling exhibitions, roadshows and whatsoever.
+A seperate album is on PRESERVED AIRCRAFT: preserved in museums all over Europe, the USA and the rest of the world.
 Also included in this album Preserved Aircraft is “Wrecks & Relics“: monuments, gate-guards and so on.
-And the fourth is the category “Warbirds“, dealing with civil registered aircraft painted as military aircraft (what in most cases they once were).
+And the third is the category “Warbirds“, dealing with civil registered aircraft painted as military aircraft (what in most cases they once were).

 Enjoy!
 Please note that we try to update our site with new material regularly.
-The most recent updates are shown in the upper tile on the homepage.

 Hans Engels / Frank Klaassen / Gijs Hiltermann